szymon-zuk/Lotto-Game/README.md

-# Zadanie-2---Warsztat
+#Lotto-Game
-Zadanie 2 - Symulator LOTTO
+Symulator Lotto

-Ta aplikacja symuluje działanie LOTTO - gracz powinien wprowadzić 6 liczb w zakresie od 1 do 49 włącznie.
-Jeśli więcej niż 3 liczby powtórzą się z wybranymi przez komputer - gracz wygrywa.
+This application simulates the operation of LOTTO - the player should enter 6 numbers in the range from 1 to 49 inclusive.
+If more than 3 numbers repeat with those chosen by the computer, the player wins.

-Instrukcja uruchomienia:
+Execution instructions:

-1. Przejdź w terminalu do katalogu z plikiem 'exercise_2.py'
+1. Go to the directory with the 'lotto_simulator.py' file in the terminal.
-2. Wpisz polecenie <code>python3 exercise_2.py</code>
+2. Enter the command `python3 lotto_simulator.py`.
-3. Wykonuj polecenia wyświetlane na ekranie.
+3. Follow the instructions displayed on the screen.